vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 goal is that after the end of the breath hold, I may have a few loud nasal breaths but should not generally need a mouth breath.

-My plan is to do this exercise once every 4 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting and push-ups, and to do it on alternate days of this nature.
+My plan is to do this exercise once every 6 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting, push-ups, pull-ups, or dead hang, and to do it on alternate days of this nature.
 The exercise I'm alternating this with is [humming with intermittent pauses](humming-with-intermittent-pauses-with-history.md).

 ## 2023-07-30: initial exploration